BIO-MASS BRIQUETTES MANUFACTURING

 READ HERE –TRIAL BALANCE AND BALANCE SHEET

-The recent successes in briquetting technology and the growing number of entrepreneurs in the briquetting sector are evidence that biomass briquetting will emerge as a promising option for the new entrepreneurs and other users of biomass.
+The recent successes in briquetting technology and the growing number of entrepreneurs in the briquetting sector are evidence that biomass briquetting will emerge as a promising option for new entrepreneurs and other users of biomass.

 POTENTIAL AGRO-RESIDUES AND THEIR CHARACTERISTICS